 Instrument Cluster Foil Repair kit installed

-Includes a Google Doc spreadsheet tracking nearly all maintenance as well as a gas mileage log.
+Includes a Google Doc spreadsheet that has tracked nearly all maintenance as well as a gas mileage.

 Includes Bostig manual PDF with my notes during the install

 Includes the SCT X4 tool used for data logging and loading custom tunes (if needed, not likely) for the Bostig.

 Minimal rust (besides the lower seam rust) due the van living most of it's life in the Southwestern USA.
 The vast majority is superficial.

 Roughly $400 in spare / uninstalled new parts included with the van.
 This includes but is not limited to: full set of external LED lights, new (backup) thermostat housing, brake hoses, fully new skylight assembly, and probably other stuff I’m forgetting.